hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _add peer_ is to write into ledger the fact of peer addition into the peer network.
+The purpose of _add peer_ command is to write into ledger the fact of peer addition into the peer network.
 After the peer was added, consensus and synchronization components will start using it.

 ### Structure